 Complete a Free Case Evaluation form now

-What if I was a crew member on the boat?
+What if I Was a Crew Member on the Boat?

-You have the same rights as any other victim.
-As crew, the accident was almost by definition not your fault—the captain of your own vessel, or the operator of another vessel involved, is most likely liable.
+As a crew member, you have the same rights as any other boat accident victim.
+Generally, with crew members, the accident was almost, by definition, not your fault.
+The captain of your own vessel, or the operator of another vehicle involved, is most likely liable.

 Talk to a Los Angeles Boating Accident Lawyer for Free